 Its online academy, taught by “Bible-believing Christians”, doesn’t appear to offer any form of sex and relationships education, and teaches students biology from an anti-evolution “Young Earth Creationist view”.
 Unsurprisingly, its new quick start guide includes links to free online curricula that appear to include no mention whatsoever of LGBT people or women’s rights.

 “It really isn’t the end of the world,” says a blogpost on the website of a linked ‘parental rights’ campaign, which also opposes smacking bans and the UN Convention on the Rights of the Child.
 Under current COVID-19 restrictions, the website cheers, “family has once again become the centre of everything.”

 Across the world, we’re seeing sudden and sweeping restrictions on democratic freedoms.
 Our movements are increasingly controlled.
 Public gatherings have been banned; states of emergency declared; legislative debates postponed and a growing number of parliaments suspended.

-Globally governments are ramping up digital surveillance.
-Hungary’s Prime Minister Viktor Orbán has just won new dictatorial powers, to indefinitely ignore laws and suspend elections and referenda.
-In Israel, Prime Minister Benjamin Netanyahu enacted an emergency decree preventing parliament from convening, in what the Haaretz newspaper has dubbed a “corona-coup.”
+Globally, governments are ramping up digital surveillance.
+Hungary’s prime minister Viktor Orbán has just won new dictatorial powers, to indefinitely ignore laws and suspend elections and referendums.
+In Israel, the prime minister, Benjamin Netanyahu, enacted an emergency decree preventing parliament from convening, in what the Haaretz newspaper has dubbed a “corona-coup”.